 I am a philosopher who is interested in better possible futures.
 I am specifically interested in a world wherein subjugated peoples, and especially Middle Eastern and North African peoples, can exist in cooperatively-determined communities without fear of violent domination or the objectification that affords said violence.
 In this sense, I am interested in the sort of contingent liberatory praxis that has become associated with decolonial efforts.

 I wrote a book!
-Specifically, I just finished a book that addressed these themes, titled Anti-Colonial Solidarity: Race, Reconciliation, and MENA Liberation (Rowman and Littlefield).
-Here, I take up the problem of racial conflict and violence–specifically as it involves MENA perceived people–through a global lens.
-I reflect on how those who are directly impacted by racialization and racism might coordinate in the name of self-defense and, ideally, the abovementioned cooperatively-determined future.
+Anti-Colonial Solidarity: Race, Reconciliation, and MENA Liberation (Rowman and Littlefield) takes up the problem of racial conflict and violence–specifically as it involves MENA perceived people–through a global lens.
+I reflect on how those who are directly impacted by racialization and racism might coordinate in the name of self-defense and, ideally, the above mentioned cooperatively-determined future.
 How can we become a We who decides our own fate?
 I argue that the answer is an anti-colonial solidarity, which I take to be an open-ended collectivity that resists rigid universalism, as well as reification, and prioritizes reciprocal relations with others and the environment.